Multi-tenant SaaS gym management platform built for the Nigerian market

 Building a product that works for gyms that have nothing digital yet

 A lot of the gyms that signed up had no existing system.
-Member records were in notebooks.
-Payments were cash only.
-Attendance was not tracked at all.
-The product had to be simple enough that a gym owner with no technical background could set it up, add members, and see value within a session.
-That meant the free tier onboarding flow needed to reach a working state in under 10 minutes with no documentation required.
+The product had to be simple enough that a gym owner with no technical background could set it up, add members, and see value within a single session.

 Per-tenant configuration without a schema migration per gym

-Each gym has different payment methods, different SMS preferences, different branding, different Paystack credentials, and different KYC requirements.
-Storing all of this in the database without creating a migration every time a new configuration option was added required the gym_settings and white_label_settings tables to be flexible enough to absorb new keys without schema changes.
-JSONB-style configuration columns handled most of this.
+Each gym has different payment methods, SMS preferences, branding, Paystack credentials, and KYC requirements.
+Storing all of this without creating a migration every time a new configuration option was added required flexible configuration columns.

 Offline sync without conflict resolution complexity

 When staff operate offline, they queue check-ins, payments, and member updates locally.
-When connectivity returns, those operations need to sync without creating duplicate records or overwriting data that changed server-side while the device was offline.
-The sync strategy was designed to favour local operations for attendance (check-in is time-stamped at the point of action) and surface conflicts for payments rather than auto-resolving them.
+When connectivity returns, those operations need to sync without creating duplicate records or overwriting data that changed server-side.

 PHP 8+MySQL 8Paystack SubaccountsTermii SMSAfrica's TalkingPHPMailerchillerlan/php-qrcodePWA Service WorkerApache + .htaccess